kkgthb/Salesforce-Flow-Apex-Defined-Data-Types-Examples/README.md

 This class allows getAllCaps(), a.k.a.
 "All-Caps Your Text (INSECURE HTTP ONLY)," to be used as an Invocable Apex Method in a Flow.

+Contrary to intuition, Flow seems to "`[0]`" its return value and treat it as a single returned object.

-Note that despite appearances, when invoked, it should be passed a single text-typed Flow Variable, not a "collection" / "multiple values"-enabled text-typed Flow Variable.
+Similarly, when invoked, it should be passed a single text-typed Flow Variable, not a "collection" / "multiple values"-enabled text-typed Flow Variable.

 ```java
 public class AllCapsGenerator {